Six (musical): Supporting players

 Included on-stage is the back-up band, known as "The Ladies in Waiting".
-The band provides part the accompaniment and are costumed and assume the persona of a "historical" lady-in-waiting. the band consists of drummer María, bassist Bessie, guitarist Maggie and keyboardist Joan.
+The band provides part of the accompaniment and are costumed and assume the persona of a "historical" lady-in-waiting.
+The band consists of drummer María, bassist Bessie, guitarist Maggie and keyboardist Joan.
 According to Playbill, the on-stage band members, "execute a myriad of musical cues, acting choices, and subtle choreography that further immerse the audience into the concert experience and underscore the razor-sharp wit of the show’s libretto."